hypwr/CS325-Python-Web-Scraping-Project/README.md

-# CS325 Web Scraper - Project 1
+# CS325 Web Scraper - Project 3
 ## By Josh Erwin
-### Switch to the p3 branch to see project 3.
+### Switch to the main branch to see project 1.
 ### Switch to the p2 branch to see project 2.

+## NEW TO PROJECT 3
+Project 3 adds the addition of AI summarization through the Gemini API.
+This program asks the AI, "Please take the following article and summarize it in 50 words or less, here is the article: " followed by the article content.
+This question can be changed as one sees fit.

+## NEW TO PROJECT 2
+You must now use an argument when using the program.
+For example, python run.py list.txt, would be the code to run to have the program work on list.txt.
+However, one major change is that the current working directory of the program must be inside the project folder.

 ### Quick Rundown
 This python based webscraper utilizes the BeautifulSoup4 library to scrape a html file for an article's title and content.
+It also uses google's Gemini AI API to generate a summary of the article.
 To use this program, you'll need two things:
 1. A ".txt" file containing URLs of specific webpages containing the article you want to scrape (with a single URL on each line of the file).
 These URLs must be from the https://www.nbcnews.com/ website.
 2. A python environment matching that of the one in the requirements.yml file.